martinsumner/leveled/docs/VOLUME.md

 - 12 hour duration,
 - 200M keys with a pareto distribution (and hence significant value rotation in the most commonly accessed keys).

 With 10 compaction events per day, after the 12 hour test 155GB per node had been compacted out of the value store during the test.
-In the 12 hours following the test, a similar amount was compacted - to the point there was rough equivalence in node volumes between the closing state of the leveled test and the closing state of the leveldb test.
+In the 12 hours following the test, a further 125GB was compacted - to the point there was rough equivalence in node volumes between the closing state of the leveled test and the closing state of the leveldb test.

 As before, the Riak + leveled test had substantially lower tail latency, and achieved higher (and more consistent) throughput.
 There was an increased volatility in throughput when compared to non-compacting tests, but the volatility is still negligible when compared with leveldb tests.